hardyoyo/RodmanPottingerCookbook/recipes/BreakfastCasserole.md

 middle and the edges are bubbling.
 If it seems like it might need a bit more time, turn off the oven and let it sit in the cooling oven for about 5 more minutes.
 Take it out and let it cool for 5 more minutes, then serve and eat!

+### NOTES ###
+If you decide to scale up this recipe so it fits into a 13x9 baking dish, you'll be using about 16 eggs.
+Also, don't forget that half the cheese goes on the hashbrown crust.
+This gives the casserole a lot more structure.
+It's OK if you forget and put all the cheese on top, it'll still taste great.